-If you ever have a question about how to cite something, look it up in your field's style guide.
+If you ever have a question about how to cite something, look it up in the APA Manual.
 There you can find in-depth answers to questions of format, style, punctuation, etc. However, sometimes you just need the basics as a reference.
-Here is a link to the Purdue OWL (Online Writing Lab)'s pages on style guides and citation.
-You can find information for all the guides listed above: https://owl.purdue.edu/owl/research\and\citation/resources.html.
+Here is a link to the Purdue OWL (Online Writing Lab)'s pages on APA Formatting.
 I suggest you bookmark these and refer to them often as you write.
 Use these as a guide but only under that assumption that any detailed questions you have should be looked up in the actual manual.
 Please note that when you generate a references or bibliography page from citation software like RefWorks, you'll still need to go through and double check each source because the citation software often puts items in the wrong places or misses details like italics or capitalization.
 I've found this to be especially true with book chapters.

-It's important to know the difference between in-text citations-citing sources inside the sentences of your paper-and citations in your references list at the end of your paper.
+It's important to know the difference between in-text citations-citing sources inside the sentences of your paper-and citations in your references list.
 Generally, in-text citations occur inside parentheses, include the author's name, the publication year, and the page number if necessary.
 These in-text citations are there so your readers can refer back to your references page where the full publication information should be.
-See the Purdue OWL pages and your field's style guide for all the information on creating references pages.
+See the Purdue OWL APA Formatting pages and the APA Manual for all the information on creating references pages.